SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

    >> print(result.first!, result.last!, result.count)
    << 0 59 60

-Some users might want fewer ticks in their UI.
-They might like one mark every ``5`` minutes instead.
-Here, you would use the ``stride(from:to:by:)`` function to skip the unwanted marks.
+Some users might want fewer tick marks in their UI.
+They could prefer one mark every ``5`` minutes instead.
+Use the ``stride(from:to:by:)`` function to skip the unwanted marks.

 .. testcode:: forLoops